Studio Gang completes San Francisco’s CCA expansion: a hotbed of art, engineering and sustainability

 The California College of the Arts (CCA) in San Francisco is an institution founded during the Arts and Crafts movement at the beginning of the 20th century which today embraces 34 artistic disciplines including design, jewellery, ceramic, textile and metal arts, architecture and animation.
 A hotbed of creativity that today is enriched with new workshop and education spaces, thanks to the extension designed by Studio Gang that complements the existing infrastructure.

-The intervention aims to support the Campus' creative ecosystem by enhancing interdisciplinary dialogue and contamination.
+The intervention aims to support the Campus' creative ecosystem by enhancing interdisciplinary dialogue and collaboration.
 “The design intends to create a dynamic environment for art and design education, while also inspiring new forms of making through unexpected interactions between disciplines”, says Jeanne Gang.
 “I’m excited to see how our addition to CCA’s campus shapes the future of art and design, and adds to San Francisco’s storied creative community”.

 The new complex, covering approximately 7,645 square metres, includes new facilities for artistic creation, learning spaces and green spaces.
 On the ground floor, a concrete base houses laboratories for heavy practice and large-scale works, intercommunicating to encourage interactive practice and articulated around patios carved out of the volume, which provide additional outdoor workspaces and introject natural light and ventilation.